 Many special-edition Mustang models have become favorites of Mustang collectors.
 One of the earlier special-editions models was the California Special Mustang which was first produced in 1968 for only select Ford dealers in California.
 Ford has started to pay tribute to the GT/CS with recent models as well, including 2019's Mustang.

-A special edition and unofficial commemoration of the Ford Mustang's 25th Anniversary was the 7 Up Mustang.
+The special edition 7-Up Mustang was an unofficial commemoration of the Ford Mustang's 25th Anniversary.
 Originally produced to be given away at the 1990 NCAA finals, these special edition Mustangs were fast and stylish.
-The 7 Up Mustangs were unique with a Deep Emerald Green paint and white leather interior.
+The 7-Up Mustangs were unique with a Deep Emerald Green paint and white leather interior.